ekamperi/ekamperi.github.io/_posts/2021-02-32-pca-limitations.md

 We have already discussed principle component analysis [in a previous post](https://ekamperi.github.io/mathematics/2020/11/01/principal-component-analysis-lagrange-multiplier.html), where we viewed PCA as a constrained optimization problem solved with Lagrange multipliers.
 PCA is arguably a widely used data dimensionality reduction technique.
 In the era of big data, where our measuring capabilities have exponentially increased, it is often the case that we end up with very high dimensional datasets that we want to "summarize" with low dimensionality projections.
 However, there are some limitations of PCA that someone should be familiar with.

 1. First, the method relies on linear relationships between the variables in the dataset.
 So if our data are not linear, then PCA will not perform well.
-However, there is the so-called called kernel PCA trick that allows PCA to also work with nonlinear data.
+However, there is the so-called called kernel PCA version that allows PCA to also work with nonlinear data.
 Vanilla PCA computes the covariance matrix of the datset:
 $$
 C = \frac{1}{m}\sum_{i=1}^m{\mathbf{x}_i\mathbf{x}_i^\mathsf{T}}
 $$
 Kernel PCA, on the other hand, first transforms the data into an even higher-dimensional space where:
 $$
 C = \frac{1}{m}\sum_{i=1}^m{\Phi(\mathbf{x}_i)\Phi(\mathbf{x}_i)^\mathsf{T}}
 $$
 And only then projects the data onto the first $$k$$ eigenvectors of that matrix, just like PCA.
 The kernel trick refers to performing the computation without actually computing$$\Phi(\mathbf{x})$$.
 This is possible only if $$\Phi$$ is chosen such that it has a known corresponding kernel.
 2. The second limitation is the assumption of orthogonality, so the principal components are *by design* orthogonal to each other.
 3. The next limitation is that large variance is used as a criterion for the existence of structure in the data.
 However, sometimes structure is found in places with low variance, as we see in the following image.
 If we kept only the first principal component, out of 2, in the right case we would be absolutely fine, but in the left case we would perform badly.
     <p align="center">